Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By AsRenCL.

 ball 54:
-- By bugpesto.
+- By AlexisDrawz.
-- [death_marked].

 ball 55:
 - By ML500.
-- Luar's third ball (I think that's a tumor at this point).
+- Death_marked.

 ball 56:
 - By AlexanderX1ta.